 Dr. Madhav Banjade reads the lines on the screen as the EKG machine is operated on the very first day at Rajpur Clinic (November 2019).
 (Image courtesy: Khim Rawat)

 We also started the Rural Ultrasound Program during which our team travels to eight satellite clinics to conduct free ultrasound screening camps for pregnant women.
-Some of these satellite clinics are really remote and, without proper roads and frequent mudslides, only accessible on foot.
+Some of these satellite clinics are remote and, without proper roads and frequent mudslides, only accessible on foot.

-On the way to one of the Rural Ultrasound Camps: Some of the satellite clinics where such camps are conducted are not road accessible for most of the months in a year.
+Some of the satellite clinics where such camps are conducted are not road accessible for most of the months in a year.

 More than 600 women have been scanned to date and those with risky pregnancies have been identified and referred for proper care.

-2. COMMUNITY-BASED CARE
+2. COMMUNITY-BASED CARE & POPULATION HEALTH

-In partnerships with Rajpur Rural Municipality, we hired 10 Community Health Workers, at least one for each of the wards of the Rajpur Rural Municipality.
+In partnership with Rajpur Rural Municipality, we hired 10 Community Health Workers, at least one for each of the wards of the Rajpur Rural Municipality.
 They are from the communities they serve and compulsorily have minimum basic education.